John Ericsson-class monitor: Service

 Thordön (later spelled Tordön) was laid up in reserve in 1868 and 1869.
 She was rearmed with 240-millimeter M/69 guns (serial numbers 5 and 6) in 1872, but was laid up again from 1874 to 1882.
 The ship ran aground and sank on Lilla Rimö Island, off Norrköping, on 23 July 1883.
 She was salvaged on 4 August and managed to proceed under her own power to Karlskrona Naval Dockyard for repairs.
 The subsequent court-martial ordered the ship's captain to pay for the costs of the salvage and repairs, despite a misplaced buoy that caused the ship to ground.
 She was recommissioned in 1885 and 1888–89 before being placed back in reserve.
 Tordön was reconstructed in 1903–05; she received a pair of new 120 mm Bofors M/94 guns that were given elevation limits of −7° and +15°.
 The ship also received eight 57-millimeter guns and new boilers.
-She was reactivated during World War I and assigned to the Göteborg local defense flotilla.
+She was reactivated during World War I and assigned to the Gothenburg local defense flotilla.
 Thordön was decommissioned in 1922 and sold the following year.
 Her new owner converted her into a barge and used her in Stockholm harbor.

 Tirfing was commissioned less often than the first two monitors.
 She was only active in 1867, 1873, 1880, 1885 and 1888–89 before she was mobilized for World War I. Tirfing received her 240-millimeter M/69 guns in 1873.
 The ship was reconstructed at the same time and in a similar manner as was Tordön, except that she received eight 47 mm M/95 quick-firing guns taken from the Komet and Stierna-class torpedo boats.
 Tirfing joined her sister Thordön as part of the Göteborg flotilla during World War I and shared her fate.

 Loke made only seven cruises before she was finally placed in reserve in late 1880.
 Funds were requested to rebuild her in 1903 and 1908, but they were refused.
 She was decommissioned on 21 August 1908 and advertised for sale.
 The details of her fate are unknown, but presumably she was sold and scrapped.